 The HalvedThe Judgement of Distances and Measures, and the one that decides what Is and what Is Not within the realm of Eleutheria.
 Or at least, it should be deciding it, as Eleutheria has gone almost completely dark and lawless.

-- Arch-Enemy: The Sapphir'd King, to the point where showing it physical proof you are an ally of it is enough to send you to Piranesi's core, the place it takes a century to get out of.
+- The other Judgements, to the point where showing it physical proof you are an ally of The Sapphir'd King or claiming you have aided The Clockwork Sun is enough to send you to Piranesi's core, the place it takes a century to get out of.

 - Defector from Decadence: There are many, many reasons to hate the Judgements, and the Halved clearly has some of its own to hate them despite being one itself.